Sustainability & Diversity

 Metrics for Supplier Diversity

-Organizations are measuring the economic and social impact of their diversity programs to support their business goals, not only for the sake of compliance and CSR reporting.
+Organizations increasingly measure both the economic and social impact of supplier diversity programs to support defined business objectives, beyond regulatory compliance or CSR reporting.

 The preferred method of authenticating and classifying diverse suppliers is through the use of third-party certification agencies.